Jacopo00811/socialgraphs2025-project/ideas.md

 ### TODO:
 Lyrics might have slang and elision of words (wishin' = wishing) make sure to account for that during the sentiment analysis

+### Feedback
+what it means to limit analysis to top 100 songs how are the links def and if they are meaningful like this how to analyze if one hit wonders or raising star not clear.

+### Ideas form other teams
+- no deg dist with bar charts
+- labMT suggested but if use another one just explain why